Steudio/ComfyUI_Steudio/README.md

 </center>

-# Divide and Conquer Node Suite (UPDATED :fire:)
+# Divide and Conquer Node Suite 2.0.0

+:pushpin: If you're updating from version 1.x.x, make sure to replace the old nodes with the new ones in your workflow to avoid potential errors.

+# Intro

-Introducing a suite of nodes designed to enhance image upscaling.
-It calculates the optimal upscale resolution and seamlessly divides the image into tiles, ready for individual processing using your preferred workflow.
-After processing, the tiles are seamlessly merged into a larger image, offering sharper and more detailed visuals.The suite features three main nodes, with additional variants available for added flexibility.
+A suite of nodes designed to enhance image upscaling.
+It calculates the optimal upscale resolution and divides the image into tiles, ready for individual processing using your preferred workflow.
+After processing, the tiles are seamlessly merged into a larger image, offering sharper and more detailed visuals.

 <img src="Images/DaC_Suite.png" alt="Node" style="width: 100%;">